Get all the latest data for Alicante

 What property types will appreciate the most in Alicante in 2026?

-As of early 2026, resale apartments in good condition are expected to appreciate the most in Alicante, particularly two and three-bedroom units in well-connected districts.
+As of 2026, renovated apartments are expected to appreciate the most in Alicante, especially 2-bedroom and 3-bedroom flats in affordable areas close to services and transport.

 How will interest rates affect property prices in Alicante in 2026?